In this topic:

 Write caching for single or mirrored virtual disks can be disabled, in which case the virtual disk is put in "write-though" mode.
 Write-through mode is a virtual disk setting.

-- Although it may be possible to change write-through settings on a host in MPIO or the operating system, always change the write-through setting for a virtual disk using the Virtual Disk settings in SANsymphony software, see Changing Virtual Disk Settings for more information.
+- Although it may be possible to change write-through settings on a host in MPIO or the operating system, always change the write-through setting for a virtual disk using the Virtual Disk settings in DataCore SANsymphony software, see Changing Virtual Disk Settings for more information.

 - Write caching may also be enabled or disabled for the server by using the cmdlets Enable-DcsServerWriteCache or Disable-DcsServerWriteCache, and using Set-DcsVirtualDiskProperties for virtual disks.